johnsonjh/fl256/README.md

   - "_Loki_" is the original author of the `float256` library, from which `fl256` was derived.
-The `float256` source code was released into the public domain, by way of the [Unlicense](https://unlicense.org) public domain declaration/dedication, which [allowed](https://ar.to/2010/01/dissecting-the-unlicense) the `fl256` library to be created and released under new current licensing scheme.
+The `float256` source code was released into the public domain, by way of the [Unlicense](https://unlicense.org) public domain declaration/dedication/license, which [allowed](https://ar.to/2010/01/dissecting-the-unlicense) the `fl256` library to be created and released under the current licensing scheme.

   - As an official policy, if any bugs are found that affect both the `fl256` and `float256` projects, the appropriate patches will adapted for inclusion